-It’s also looking towards lithium-ion phosphate technology, which allows for a cheaper, lighter battery for shorter-range applications.
+It’s also looking towards lithium-iron phosphate technology, which allows for a more compact and potentially cheaper battery.

 There is also the possibility that Apple will position itself as the supplier of autonomous software tech that could allow car companies to fast-track their way to higher levels of self-driving autonomy.